 CIT Bank is the newest addition to the well-known CIT, a bank lending company, that has been around for years–since 1908 to be exact.
 CIT is a Fortune 500 company that provides financing and leasing capital to small business and middle market clients.

 Before we get to CIT’s interest rates, let’s touch on the safety and soundness of the institution.
 CIT is FDIC insured, so your money is protected up to the FDIC limits.
-You can actually check out the bank’s FDIC insurance certificate if you’re so inclined.

 Now on to its savings products and rates.